 District Heating

-CHP plays a pivotal role in district heating systems, where it generates both electricity and heat for multiple buildings and residential areas.
-These systems are prevalent in European cities, significantly contributing to energy efficiency and emissions reduction.
+CHP plays a pivotal role in district heating systems, which generate both electricity and heat for multiple buildings and residential areas.
+These systems are prevalent in European cities and significantly contribute to energy efficiency and emissions reduction.

 Residential Applications

-Micro-CHP systems are gaining momentum in residential applications, providing homeowners with a cost-effective and sustainable means of generating electricity and heat while diminishing their carbon footprint.
+Micro-CHP systems are gaining momentum in residential applications.
+They provide homeowners with a cost-effective and sustainable means of generating electricity and heat while diminishing their carbon footprint.

 Challenges and Considerations